 Chief Executive Officer

 Mark Sawyer brings a strong business background and experience in driving clinical excellence in addiction treatment to his role as CEO of Oxford Treatment Center.
 Prior to coming to Oxford, Sawyer most recently served as CEO at Acadia Healthcare’s Twelve Oaks Recovery Center in Navarre, FL.
 During his six-year tenure at Twelve Oaks, Sawyer also served as controller, CFO, and Director of Operations.
 Under his leadership, the center made strides in client satisfaction, employee engagement, and financial metrics, earning the program its first Recovery Division Clinical Excellence Award in 2016.

 Chief Operating Officer

 Mark oversees all clinical aspects of Oxford Treatment Center’s programs.
 He has nearly 20 years experience in the coordination, development and management of inpatient chemical dependency and behavioral health programs.
 He is the former director of the Bureau of Alcohol and Drug Services for the Mississippi Department of Mental Health (DMH), having also led the department’s divisions of Adolescent Services, Clinical Services and Treatment Services.
 His efforts at DMH included advancing the use of evidence-based programs in community treatment centers across Mississippi.

 Mark holds a Master of Education degree in Community Counseling from Delta State University.
 He devoted the early part of his career to supporting mental health and addiction recovery in the Mississippi Delta.
-A Certified Addictions Therapist and Certified Mental Health Therapist, he has presented extensively on dual-diagnosis treatment and on treatment planning at state and regional conferences.
+He has presented extensively on dual-diagnosis treatment and on treatment planning at state and regional conferences.
 He has also served as director of the Mississippi School for Addiction Professionals.